Coronavirus (Covid-19) - updates and FAQ

 I have a question about...

-What do I need to do to welcome a new girl to my unit if we’re meeting online?
+How can I welcome a new girl to my unit if we’re meeting online?

 What should I do if girls are due to transition to the next section?